imprint

 Microsoft Edge: Deleting and managing cookies

-If you generally do not want cookies, you can set up your browser so that it always informs you when a cookie is to be set.
-For each individual cookie, you can decide whether or not to allow the cookie.
+If you generally do not want to have cookies, you can set up your browser so that it always informs you when a cookie is to be set.
+You can then decide for each individual cookie whether or not to allow it.
 The procedure differs depending on the browser.
-It is best to search for the instructions in Google with the search term “delete cookies Chrome” or “deactivate cookies Chrome” in the case of a Chrome browser.
+It is best to search for the instructions in Google using the search term “delete cookies Chrome” or “deactivate cookies Chrome” in the case of a Chrome browser.

 What about my data protection?